tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Assuming these checks succeed, the server then computes K_sni and decrypts the ClientHelloInner value.
 If decryption fails, the server MUST abort the connection with a "decrypt_error" alert.

+Once the ClientHelloInner has been decrypted, the server MUST scan it for any "external_extension" extensions and substitute their values with the values in ClientHelloOuter.
+It MUST first verify that the hash found in the extension matches the hash of the extension to be interpolated in and if it does not, abort the connection with a "decrypt_error" alert.

 Upon determining the true SNI, the client-facing server then either serves the connection directly (if in Shared Mode), in which case